llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ```
 node arm_stream_script 1  ; script (instance) index
     script_stack      12  ; size of the stack in word64
-    script_register    6  ; number of registers in word64
     script_parameter  30  ; size of the parameter/heap in word32
     script_mem_shared  1  ; private memory (0) or shared(1)
     script_mem_map     0  ; mapping to VID #0 (default)